Home | The Boat | First Mate | Admiral | Guestbook

 31. added voltage meters so checking battery status is easy ($15)

-There's more, but most of those things would not have been done by a weekend owner.
-They would not have been necessary.
+There's more, but most of those things would not have been

 The other weekend (Kentucky Derby weekend) I was speaking with my friend Lynn and she mentioned her Southern Cross.
 Lynn said that sailboat was essentially free.
 How so you may ask?
 Well, the number of spare parts and improvements to that boat amounted to more than the purchase price.
 And Southern Cross boats are nice -- very!!